arma-events/docs/src/en/communities.md

 ## Edit Community Settings

-You can access the communities you are member of by chossing **Communities** from your avatar menu.
+You can access the communities you are member of by choosing **Communities** from your avatar menu.

 ![Access Communities](../images/communities/access-communities.png "Access Communities")